COUNCIL HAS APPROVED CO-FUNDING - UPGRADE OF COURTS 5 & 6

 Bianca Andreescu speaks about her tennis career and her personal development journey

-Bianca Andreescu will be competing in the 2023 Aus Open.
+Bianca Andreescu competed at the 2023 Aus Open.
 She is a professional tennis player who commenced playing tennis early in life in Romania but eventually returned home to Canada, the country of her birth.
 She is a young woman who has experienced a wide range of emotions in her relatively short tennis career.

 There were the soaring highs experienced in 2019, when the then-teenager captured the imagination of the tennis world by stunning Serena Williams to win the US Open.
 But then came the dispiriting lows in 2020 and 2021, when Andreescu battled injuries and struggled through two pandemic-impacted seasons before declaring that she was taking a break from tennis for mental health reasons.